For the love of league – UQ’s ground-breaking women tackle a new game head-on

-‘The Weeknd’ blares from a giant speaker sitting on the edge of a floodlit field, ordinarily where the corner post would stand.
+A look at UQ Rugby League’s ground-breaking women’s team ahead of their first home match of the Queensland Women’s Rugby League season.‘The Weeknd’ blares from a giant speaker sitting on the edge of a floodlit field, ordinarily where the corner post would stand.

 “I can’t feel my face when I’m with you,